Kaltsoon/data-management-and-databases/exercises/case-assignment.md

 ### Physical design and implementation

 1. Write an SQL script to create the database structure in SQL Server.
+Save this script to a `.sql` file.
 2. Create the database in SQL Server.
 3. In SMSS, create a database diagram that shows your tables and relationships, etc.
 4. Design a minimal set of indexes on your tables and write an SQL script to create them.
+Save this script to a `.sql` file.

 > [!NOTE]
 > Please note that SQL Server will automatically create unique indexes on primary keys.